 Oak Leaf Holly Information

 The Red Holly Series of cultivars feature bronze to burgundy new leaf growth.
 This characteristic, combined with their attractive form, makes the plants excellent ornamental specimens for the landscape.
 Oak Leaf is a member of the series introduction and has become a popular and easy-to-grow plant.
-This a large shrub to small tree is self-pollinating, resulting in orange-red, pea-sized berries.
+This large shrub to small tree is self-pollinating, resulting in orange-red, pea-sized berries.

 In Oak Leaf holly’s case, the plant is also a hermaphrodite and does not need a male plant to set the glossy fruits.
 It can reach 14 to 20 feet (4 to 6 m.) and about half as wide, forming a lovely conical to pyramid shaped plant.
 Leaves are shiny with 3 to 5 serrated margins.
 Berries are ornamental but also attractive to birds as food.